ulzha/spive/docs/SCRATCHPAD.md

 In order to make the build and test cycle satisfyingly fast, we facilitate separate code repositories, and avoid requiring a monorepo.

+Build-test-deploy cycle goal of ~15 minutes:
+* some time for provisioning instances
+* 5 min for replay on each instance, on average
+* expect to stagger them a bit
+* darkload canaries
+* couple of minutes for zero downtime DNS swap

 `Runner` (`RuntimeAgent`? `InstanceHost`? `Outstance`? `CapacityProvider`?)

 Highlight in ARCHITECTURE.md some coupling that is intentional in order to keep the mental model simple?